DeAndrew White

 DeAndrew White (born October 16, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide.
 White signed with the San Francisco 49ers as an undrafted free agent in 2015.
 He was a member of the New England Patriots' Super Bowl LI victory against the Atlanta Falcons.

-Early years
+Early life

 White attended North Shore High School, where he was a U.S. Army All-American and a SuperPrep All-American.
 White was ranked according to Scout.com as the 13th prospect at wide receiver.
 White also was selected and played in the 2010 U.S. Army All-American Game.
 White was selected as member of the PrepStar Dream Team.